OreCart/orecart.github.io/README.md

 ## Local Setup

-First, start a venv: `python3 -m venv venv`
+Generate a venv: `python -m venv venv`

+Then start it: `source venv/bin/activate`

-Next, install the theme and dependencies via pip:
+Next, install dependencies via pip:
 `pip install -r requirements.txt`

 Then, run: `make html` to make the website.

-The generated site should be located in `_build/html/index.html`
+The generated site will be located in `_build/html/index.html`